developersenpai/developersenpai/_posts/2017-07-21-quick-start.md

 </p>
 <br>

-Paper is a minimal Jekyll theme.
-Perfect for hosting your personal site, blog, or portfolio on GitHub or self-hosting on your own server.
-The styling is purposely minimalistic so that you can add your own flare to the website.
+Eye is an organ.
+We can care more about our eyes with these following 5 tips.

-I'm currently using this theme on my [personal blog](https://www.deadbeef.me).
+I'm currently using this methods to read or listen to articles online / offline.

 ## Features
 - Compatible with Jekyll 3.x and Github Pages